klamping/vrt-email-course/day-1.md

 ## What's Next?

 Phew, you've made it through the entire first day without any code being shown.
 Don't worry, I've saved all that for tomorrow, where we'll take a look at writing your very first automated test (I'm so excited for you!).

+*If you enjoyed these lessons, consider sharing this course with your friends*